-Prepare a letter documenting the match funding committed to this Agreement and submit it to the CAM at least 2 working days prior to the kick-off meeting.
+Prepare a letter documenting the match funding committed to this Agreement and submit it to the CAM and the CARB Project Liaison at least 2 working days prior to the kick-off meeting.
 If no match funds were part of the proposal that led to the CEC awarding this Agreement and none have been identified at the time this Agreement starts, then state such in the letter.
 If match funds were a part of the proposal that led to the CEC awarding this Agreement, then provide in the letter a list of the match funds that identifies the:

 - Amount of each cash match fund, its source, including a contact name, address and telephone number and the task(s) to which the match funds will be applied. - Amount of each in-kind contribution, a description, documented market or book value, and its source, including a contact name, address and telephone number and the task(s) to which the match funds will be applied.
-If the in-kind contribution is equipment or other tangible or real property, the Recipient shall identify its owner and provide a contact name, address and telephone number, and the address where the property is located. - Provide a copy of the letter of commitment from an authorized representative of each source of cash match funding or in-kind contributions that these funds or contributions have been secured.
+If the inkind contribution is equipment or other tangible or real property, the Recipient shall identify its owner and provide a contact name, address and telephone number, and the address where the property is located. - Provide a copy of the letter of match fund commitment from an authorized representative of each source of cash match funding or in-kind contributions that these funds or contributions have been secured.
 For match funds provided by a grant a copy of the executed grant shall be submitted in place of a letter of commitment. - Discuss match funds and the implications to the Agreement if they are reduced or not obtained as committed, at the kick-off meeting.
-If applicable, match funds will be included as a line item in the progress reports and will be a topic at CPR meetings. - Provide the appropriate information to the CAM if during the course of the Agreement additional match funds are received. - Notify the CAM within 10 days if during the course of the Agreement existing match funds are reduced.
+If applicable, match funds will be included as a line item in the progress reports and will be a topic at CPR meetings. - Provide the appropriate information, including but not limited to, a letter of match fund commitment to the CAM and CARB Project Liaison if during the course of the Agreement additional match funds are received. - Provide the CAM and CARB Project Liaison written notification within 10 days if during the course of the Agreement existing match funds are reduced.
 Reduction in match funds must be approved through a formal amendment to the Agreement and may trigger an additional CPR meeting.

-- A letter regarding match funds or stating that no match funds are provided - Copy(ies) of each match fund commitment letter(s) (if applicable) - Letter(s) for new match funds (if applicable) - Letter that match funds were reduced (if applicable)
+- A letter regarding match funds or stating that no match funds are provided - Copy(ies) of each match fund commitment letter(s) (if applicable) - Letter(s) for new match funds (if applicable) - Written notification that match funds were reduced (if applicable)